Skip to main content

 Protect the paint

 There are a number of things that can damage your paintwork during the colder months.
-A build up of snow, dirt, ice or salt can affect the paintwork causing it to peel or corrode.
+A build up of snow, dirt, icy conditions or salt can affect the paintwork causing it to peel or corrode.
 To prevent this from happening, make sure you treat your car’s exterior with wax or cream coats to protect it from the elements.

 Watch your windscreen

-Everyone knows a chip in your windscreen is bad news but, did you know they’re even worse in the winter months?
-Cold conditions can worsen a chip and cause it to crack much easier than in warmer weather.
-We advise drivers to be extra cautious when driving this winter and not to delay in getting a chip repaired.
+We advise drivers to be extra cautious when driving this winter and not to delay in getting a chip repaired, as cold weather can worsen the damage.
 Luckily for 123.ie customers, windscreen damage is covered in your comprehensive insurance and won’t affect your no claims bonus!

 Keep the car clean